bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 should already be known to both ends of the QUIC connection by means of the loss detection mechanism specified in {{QUIC-RECOVERY}}.

-* The "Receiver Reference Time" and "Delay Since Last Receiver Report" Extended Report packet types defined in {{!RFC3611}} SHOULD NOT be used if both endpoints in a QRT session are using the QUIC spin bit to calculate Round-Trip Time (RTT) between endpoints as specified in {{rtt-spin}}.

 * The "Port Mapping" packet type defined in {{!RFC6284}} is used to negotiate UDP port pairs for the carriage of RTP and RTCP packets to peers.
 This does not apply in a QRT session, as the QUIC connection manages the UDP port association(s), and as such this packet type SHOULD NOT be used.